 Principles of Engagement

-Trying to engage Americans in retirement readiness has never been easy.
+Capturing engagement from Americans in retirement readiness has never been easy.
 Pop culture provides plenty of evidence of that, from cartoons poking fun at boring meetings with financial advisors to Super Bowl “This Is Getting Old” commercials from E-Trade about Americans working well past the normal retirement age.
-And COVID-19 restrictions have made many meetings virtual, which makes engagement even harder.
+And COVID-19 restrictions have made necessary a virtual meeting, which makes capturing engagement even harder.
 That’s why it’s essential to follow the fundamental principles of engagement.

 In last month’s blog, I focused on seven basics: prepare (every time), state the goals, know your technology, be visible, use small talk, get (and implement) feedback, and always strive to do better than last time.
 These seven basic items provide the environment for you to have a good meeting—but to be successful, you need to go further and focus on engagement.